Huawei P30 Pro in review: The smartphone with an ace up its sleeve

 Battery: charge others easily throughout the day

-Key point battery: In the P30 Pro A 4200 mAh battery with fast charging function is installed.
-This is full in just under 1 hour thanks to Huawei's Quick-Charge and can charge the smartphone in 30 minutes to 60 Procharge cent.
-During my test, I achieved an SOT (Screen On Time - the time the display was switched on) of 8 to 9 hours on several days.
-In addition, the smartphone lasted almost 1 1/2 days review.
-Means: No later than on the second day at noon you have to send the P30 Pro recharge unless you are a really frugal user.
+Battery: The P30 Pro has a 4200 mAh battery with a quick-charge function.
+This is full in just under an hour thanks to Huawei's Quick Charge and can charge the smartphone to 1 percent in 30 minutes.
+During my test, I achieved a SOT (Screen on Time - the time the display was switched on) of 60 to 8 hours on several days.
+In addition, the smartphone lasted almost 9 1/1 days review.
+This means that you have to charge the P2 Pro again by noon on the second day at the latest, unless you are a really frugal user.

-Then there is the exciting "reverse charge" feature, with which you can charge other smartphones.
-You can share the battery with your date, provided the other person's smartphone supports wireless charging.
-And yes, you can also use supported iPhones with the Huawei P30 Pro load!
-So in the future you can save yourself the sentence "Do you want my number?" and replace it with "Do you want something from my battery?".
-Oh dear, it was really bad – better continue straight away.
+Then there is the exciting "reverse charge" feature, which you can use to charge other smartphones.
+This way you can share the battery with your date - provided the other person's smartphone supports wireless charging.
+And yes, you can also charge supported iPhones with the Huawei P30 Pro!
+This means you can save yourself the sentence "Do you want my number?" in the future and replace it with "Do you want something from my battery?"
+Oh dear, that was really bad - better move on.

 The icing on the cake: waterproof and a fingerprint sensor in the display

-Before we round off this test report with a conclusion, Huawei also has the Huawei P30 with two features Pro made into a good complete package.
+Before we round off this review with a conclusion, Huawei has also made the Huawei P30 Pro a good complete package with two features.
 On top of that, there is an IP68 certification and a fingerprint sensor under the display.
-This seemed to me to be a lot faster than with comparable models.
-Unfortunately, there is no longer a 3,5mm jack connection, but unfortunately that is now the fashion for smartphones from 2019.
-The jack-to-USB-C adapter is also no longer included.
-Too bad.
+This seemed a lot faster to me than on comparable models.
+Unfortunately, there is no longer a 3,5 mm jack connection, but that is unfortunately now the fashion for smartphones from 2019.
+The jack-to-USB-C adapter is also no longer included in the scope of delivery.
+What a pity.

-However, the speaker is not the icing on the cake.
-In the past, stereo sound was also possible with two loudspeakers (one is now under the display).
+The speaker is not the icing on the cake, however.
+In the past, stereo sound was possible with two speakers (one is now under the display).
 Now the whole thing sounds more like a boring can.
 Sorry Huawei, but the Huawei P30 Pro is a real bore when it comes to music.
-You need a Bluetooth box to deliver properly at a party.
+You need a Bluetooth speaker to be able to deliver properly at a party.

 Conclusion: too much hype about too much camera?

-Let's put it this way - yes, to the Huawei P30 Pro there was a little too much hype.
-Even if you consider that it is the first smartphone with a 50x zoom, this is quickly forgotten after a while.
-Rather, the good performance, good camera quality and good battery are very positive.
-Whether the camera now zooms up to 50x … okay.
-Functions such as reverse charging or the loudspeaker in the display are more nice-to-have than absolutely necessary.
+Let's put it this way - yes, there was a bit too much hype about the Huawei P30 Pro.
+Even if you consider that it is the first smartphone with a 50x zoom, that is quickly forgotten after a while.
+What you notice is the good performance, good camera quality and the good battery.
+Whether the camera zooms up to 50x...
+OK.
+Functions such as reverse charging or the speaker in the display are more of a nice-to-have than an absolute necessity.

-In general, you do with the Huawei P30 Pro good jumps into the future, but makes these jumps a little too small.
+In general, the Huawei P30 Pro makes good leaps into the future, but these leaps are a little too small.
 Except for the camera, we have the same test results here as with the Huawei P20 Pro last year.
 Nevertheless, for the price of 999 euros (RRP), absolutely top-quality hardware is installed.
 Except for the rickety loudspeaker, I honestly can't find any other points of criticism here.

 The price has fallen significantly, not least because of the trade dispute with the USA.
 The smartphone is currently available for a price of 695 euros on Amazon.

-The normal camera has one Proproblem with focusing on close objects.
-Now you could say, then take the macro camera.
-But unfortunately the app I want to use to scan the mini QR code on the fitness device doesn't know anything about the macro camera.
+The normal camera has a problem focusing on close objects.
+Now you could say, then use the macro camera.
+But unfortunately the app that I want to use to scan the mini QR code on the fitness device doesn't know anything about the macro camera.

 Otherwise the camera is great.
 And superior to any other smartphone... if we talk about photos.

-I don't know why but apparently not many editors came up with the idea of filming.
-If the lighting is not perfect, the zoom has Probleme, the picture is gritty like with analogue ISO400 films, one has the impression that the optical zoom is not used at all because everything looks blurred and clumsy.
-On the poorly lit stage, which was far away, I understood that - the laws of physics can also overturn the Huaweibjicht.
-In the well-lit church just a few meters from the object, however, I lacked understanding.
-Although the camera has already filmed superbly in very similar conditions.
+I don't know why, but apparently not many editors have thought of filming.
+If the lighting is not perfect, the zoom has problems, the image is grainy like with analog ISO400 films, you get the impression that the optical zoom is not being used at all because everything looks blurry and blocky.
+On the poorly lit stage that was far away, I understood this - even the laws of physics can be overridden.
+But in the well-lit church just a few meters away from the subject, I didn't understand it.
+Although the camera has filmed really well in very similar conditions before.

 It is also difficult not to cover a microphone while filming and then to zoom ;-).

-It's also easy to unintentionally change them Programs.
-If the camera doesn't do what you expect - just check to make sure nothing is wrong.
-Because with a portrait setting it looks bad if you actually wanted to take a panorama photo.
+It is also easy to change the programs unintentionally.
+If the camera does not work as expected, just check to see if you have not changed anything.
+Because with the portrait setting it will look bad if you actually wanted to take a panoramic photo.

-My P30 Pro does not charge to 100% with all Quickcharge chargers.
+My P30 Pro doesn't charge to 100% with all quick charge chargers.
 As long as I don't have my USB C measuring device yet, I can't say anything specific about it.

 Hello Chilli,